-Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Franklin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
 Overall, Franklin is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Franklin who work in office and administrative support (16.46%), sales jobs (7.94%), and healthcare suport services (7.56%).
+There are especially a lot of people living in Franklin who work in office and administrative support (14.66%), sales jobs (8.60%), and healthcare (7.19%).

-One of the nice things about Franklin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Franklin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Franklin is an extremely ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Franklin include Italian, Irish, English, and German.
+Important ancestries of people in Franklin include Italian, German, English, and Acadian/Cajun.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.